hyperledger-cacti/cacti/whitepaper/whitepaper_zh-CN.md

                 Env: PRIVATE_KEY
                 CLI: --private-key
   keychainSuffixPrivateKey:
-                Description: The key under which to store/retrieve the private key from the keychain of this Cactus node (API server)The complete lookup key is constructed from the ${CACTUS_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
+                Description: The key under which to store/retrieve the private key from the keychain of this Cactus node (API server)The complete lookup key is constructed from the ${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
                 Default: CACTUS_NODE_PRIVATE_KEY
                 Env: KEYCHAIN_SUFFIX_PRIVATE_KEY
                 CLI: --keychain-suffix-private-key
   keychainSuffixPublicKey:
-                Description: The key under which to store/retrieve the public key from the keychain of this Cactus node (API server)The complete lookup key is constructed from the ${CACTUS_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
+                Description: The key under which to store/retrieve the public key from the keychain of this Cactus node (API server)The complete lookup key is constructed from the ${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
                 Default: CACTUS_NODE_PUBLIC_KEY
                 Env: KEYCHAIN_SUFFIX_PUBLIC_KEY
                 CLI: --keychain-suffix-public-key